slopiano/SSW345-Team/Design.md

 Alternative flows:
 There are no tasks available that are currently in queue, all tasks are currently being worked on.

+Add tasks to the queue

+Preconditions: Signed in

+Main Flow:
+User selects "add new task" selector in the project to add a new task [S1].
+User then writes a description of the task [S2].
+Task is added to the queue and the user is shown a confirmation on screen [S3].

+Subflows:
+[S1] User selects "add new task" selector in the project to add a new task.

+[S2] Template is shown and user is able to write a description for the task to be done.

+[S3] Backend adds task to the queue and user is shown a confirmation.

 Design Sketches:

 See Sequence Diagram.png for sequence diagram